foxford/conference/docs/src/api.room.leave.md

-# Subscribe
+# Leave

-Subscribe to the application events.
+Unsubscribe from the room's events.

 **Request**